Photovoltaic Model

 Output

-Received energy is calculated as the sum of all three types of irradiation.
+Received energy is calculated as the sum of all three types of irradiance.

 with